 Some pilots decide to become Certificated Flight Instructors (CFIs) and may even relocate to an area with more favorable weather to fly more and meet minimums faster.
 Many schools are looking for instructors and often hire students after graduation to come back and teach.

 Others may begin flying for a Part 135 carrier.
 You might be operating a private charter or transporting cargo.
-In this role, there’s a good chance that you will fly in many different types of weather conditions, which is great experience to have.
+There’s a good chance that you will fly in many different types of weather conditions in this role, which is great experience to have.

 Since many other countries have lower total time requirements, sometimes pilots will fly overseas and build up the hours they need to work for an airline in the US.